microsoft/CopilotChatAnalytics/README.md

   - Log in as a **Microsoft 365 Global Administrator**
 - To unhide usernames in MAC reports:
   - Go to **Settings > Org Settings**, then under the **Services** tab, choose **Reports**
-  - Deselect **Display concealed user, group, site names in all reports**
+  - Select **Display concealed user, group, site names in all reports**
   - Click **Save changes**
 - Navigate to: **Reports > Usage > Microsoft 365 Copilot**
 - In the **Readiness** tab, scroll to **Copilot Readiness Details**